rdiaz02/OncoSimul/README.md

 ### If you use Windows

+If you use Rtools40, the toolchain from (), you can install OncoSimulR.

 We have not uploaded the changes in the freq-dep-fitness branch to BioConductor because there are known problems compiling ExprTk with MinGW (e.g.,